In this episode Sami Kallio meets Alan Norris, ISV Consultant at ServiceNow.

 Sami Kallio: But hey, please introduce yourself to the audience.

-Alan Norris: Hi, my name's Alan Norris, I'm fairly new to ServiceNow as an organization.
+Alan Norris: Hi, my name's Alan Norris, I'm fairly new to ServiceNow as an organisation.
 I joined them a little over six months ago, but I've been around ServiceNow as a product for a few years, previously as a customer.
 But also as a technical implementation consultant and as a solution consultant.
 My role now specifically is I work with technology partners or ISV partners, which is what you guys are, HappySignals, to work with the partners that build great applications that go through the ServiceNow store.

 Alan Norris: Yep.